edariama/edariama/README.md

-👋 Hello, I'm [Your Name]!

-👨‍💻 Junior Programmer passionate about coding, problem-solving, and creating user-friendly software solutions.

-🎓 Currently studying [Your Field of Study/Technology] at [Your University/School] with a keen interest in [Specific Programming Languages/Technologies].
+# Welcome to Gedariama Mandele's GitHub Profile! 👋

+Hey there!
+I'm Gedariama Mandele a Junior Programmer with a passion for coding and creating innovative solutions.
+This is my GitHub space where I showcase my projects and share my journey in the world of programming.

+## About Me ℹ️

+- 🎓 Currently studying PSYCHOLOGY AND COUNCELLNG at JORDAN UNIVERSITY COLLEGE.
-💼 Looking to grow and learn in a collaborative environment where I can contribute my skills and gain practical experience.
+- 💼 Seeking opportunities to grow and learn in a collaborative environment.

-🌱 Always eager to expand my knowledge and stay updated with the latest trends and technologies in the world of programming.
+- 🌱 Always eager to expand my knowledge and explore new technologies.

-💬 Let's connect and code together!
+## Skills 🚀

+Here are some of the skills and technologies I'm proficient in:

+- **Programming Languages**: Python, HTML, CSS, JavaScript, Dart
+- **Frameworks**: Django (Python), Flutter (Dart)
+- **Tools**: Git, VS Code, Sublime Text

+## Let's Connect! 🤝

+Feel free to reach out to me for collaboration or just to say hi!
+You can find me on:

+- 📧 Email:
+- 💼 LinkedIn:

+Let's code together and make awesome things happen! 💻✨